Since data is immutable, we don’t have traditional loops, like the

 We also define the case where the list is empty, so we don’t call

-For instance, let’s say we have a function where we want to implement the Fibonacci sequence in elixir.
+For instance, let’s say we have a function where we want to implement the Fibonacci sequence.
 Fibonacci starts with “1,1” and then adds the previous two numbers to get the next one in the sequence.
 The simplest way for handling fibonacci functions is to use recursion:

 defmodule Math do def fibonacci(x) when x <= 1, do: x def fibonacci(x), do: fibonacci(x - 1) + fibonacci(x - 2) end

 Although this might look complex from the outset, it’s a fairly succinct method for defining such a complex algorithm.

 Elixir implements recursive functions efficiently so we can rely on recursive statements as a safe and reliable solution.
 They are an important part of the language so knowing how it works is helpful but you’ll rarely use recursion to manipulate lists.
 The

 Enum module already provides many of the conveniences for working with lists.
 We’ll use